Back to All

 Additional Deliveries

-The number of households that can fit into a moving van varies, depending on the size of the home and weight of the shipment.
-On average, the number of households per moving van is approximately four.
-Unless you have a particularly large home or pay extra for exclusive use of a van, your driver will likely have more than just your items to deliver.
+The capacity of a moving van varies based on the size of the home and the weight of the shipment.
+On average, a moving van can accommodate approximately four households.
+However, unless you have a particularly large home or opt for exclusive use of a van, your driver will likely have more than just your items to deliver.

 Weather Hazards